 4. Increased attention on personal finance

-Consumers worried about personal finance will turn to online information sources and digital services more regularly following this period.
+Consumers feeling the impact of the recession who are worried about personal finance will turn to online information sources and digital services more regularly following this period.
 With banks only allowing in strictly necessary customers, consumers are turning to online services more.
 This opens the opportunity for consumers to reach new products not offered by their current bank, especially in the savings and investments arena.

 5. Better financial security for gig workers

-Consumers who work in the gig economy are likely to come out of this pandemic with a brighter future ahead of them.
+Consumers who work in the gig economy and can weather the financial impact of recession are likely to come out of 2020 with a brighter future ahead of them.
 Self-employed workers are more likely to have more similar benefits to the full time employed in the UK as a result of economic support packages and changes to taxation released to ease the impact on the economy.
 In the US economy, even more people are beginning to use task-based apps like Task Rabbit and the differentiation between gig workers and contractors is closing rapidly.

 The impact on this, in the medium term, could be more income stability and therefore higher discretionary spending from this group of consumers.